 The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgement that concluded the transitional provisions introduced to the reformed judges and firefighters pension schemes in 2015 gave rise to unlawful age discrimination.
-The Government's application to appeal the decision was denied by the Supreme Court on 27 June 2019.
-Consequently, the Government has stated its intention to engage fully with the Employment Tribunal to agree how the discrimination will be remedied for all the main public service pension schemes, including Police.
-The actuary has modelled the assumed remedy with reference to developments in the Employment Tribunals of other public service schemes.
+The Chief Constables have accepted the claims of discrimination against them, in light of the Employment Tribunal determination in relation to the Judges and Fire Fighter schemes.